kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014/logo-design.md

 ---
-language: en
 title: 'The Design of My New Logo'
+slug: logo-design
 author: Stefan Imhoff
-slug: logo-design
 date: 2014-04-18T19:00:00+02:00
 description: 'Insight into the design of my new logo and Rakkan: idea, research and a short digression on the Chinese script.'
 og_image: 'assets/images/articles/2014/logo-design/rakkan.jpg'
-categories: ['design']
+categories: ['design', 'personal']
 ---

 Since a logo is one of the essential elements that recognize a website, I wanted from the beginning to design a logo that fits the theme of the rest of the design of the site.